Sound healing session with Tibetan singing bowls by Szilvia Timar

 The session begins with brief guidance from the facilitator: how to position the body (typically lying down, though seated is equally valid), what might be experienced, and an invitation to simply receive rather than analyse.

 Participants are given yoga mats, blankets, and eye pillows.
 The room is dimmed.
 Within minutes of the first bowl being struck, the audible environment changes in a way that is genuinely difficult to describe before experiencing it.
 The sound is not heard through the ears alone, it is felt in the chest, the back of the skull, the sternum.
+The vibration travels through the spine.

 The second phase, typically minutes 15 to 45, is the deepest.
 The body has surrendered.
 Breathing has slowed.
 The mental commentary has reduced to intermittent fragments.
 Some people experience deep emotional releases, tears without distress, or a sense of grief or joy without a clear cause.
 These are physiological, not psychological, responses to vagal activation and should not be alarming.
+The facilitator understands this and holds space for whatever arises.

 The final phase is a gradual re-emergence.
 The practitioner brings the session toward resolution with slower, lighter sounds.
 Participants return to ordinary awareness feeling, in most cases, as though several hours have passed in the best possible way.
+Many report that the effects linger for days.

 Sound Healing for Corporate Groups